maxim-saplin/py_chat_ui/AZURE_CONTAINER_APPS.md

 Complete the configuration by creating this new revision and deleting the old revision.
 You should be good to access the app now with data persisted in file share.

+You can access the file share and view/edit the files.
+E.g. you might want to disable user registration and manage users via [manually updating `users.yaml` file](https://github.com/maxim-saplin/py_chat_ui/tree/main#local-user-db)